Time Series as Images: Vision Transformer for Irregularly Sampled Time Series: Experiments

-\textbf{Leaving-sensors-out Settings.~} We further evaluate models' performance in more challenging leave-sensors-out settings, where the observations of a subset of sensors (variables) are masked during testing.
+\textbf{Leaving-sensors-out settings.~} We conducted additional evaluations to assess the performance of our model under more challenging scenarios, where the observations of a subset of sensors (variables) were masked during testing.
 This setting simulates real-world scenarios when some sensors fail or become unreachable.
-Following \cite{raindrop}, we experiment with two setups on PAM dataset: (1) \textit{leave-\textbf{fixed}-sensors-out}, which drops a fixed set of sensors across all the samples and compared methods; (2) \textit{leave-\textbf{random}-sensors-out} which drops the sensors randomly.
-Only the observations in the validation and test set are dropped.
-The training set is kept unchanged.
-For a fair comparison, we dropped the same set of sensors in the \textit{leave-\textbf{fixed}-sensors-out} setting as in \cite{raindrop}.
+Following the approach adopted in \citep{raindrop}, we experimented with two setups using the PAM dataset: (1) \textit{leave-\textbf{fixed}-sensors-out}, which drops a fixed set of sensors across all samples and compared methods, and (2) \textit{leave-\textbf{random}-sensors-out}, which drops sensors randomly.
+It is important to note that only the observations in the validation and test sets were dropped, while the training set was kept unchanged.
+To ensure a fair comparison, we dropped the same set of sensors in the \textit{leave-\textbf{fixed}-sensors-out} setting as in \citep{raindrop}.

-The results are presented in Fig.~\ref{fig:sensors}, from which we observe that our approach consistently achieves the best performance and outperforms the second-best by a large margin.
-With the missing ratio ranging from 10\% to 50\%, the performance improvement over the previous best model becomes increasingly significant.
-When half of the variables are dropped, our approach can still achieve acceptable performance, exceeding the best-performed baseline by up to 50.2\% in Accuracy, 40.7\% in Precision, 59.6\% in Recall, and 54.0\% in the F1 score, which suggests the robustness of our approach to missing observations in time series.
+The results are presented in Fig.~\ref{fig:sensors}, from which we observe that our approach consistently achieves the best performance and outperforms all the specialized baselines by a large margin.
+With the missing ratio increasing from 10\% to 50\%, our approach maintains strong performance, staying above 80\%.
+In contrast, the comparison baseline shows a marked drop.
+The advantage of ViTST over the comparison baselines becomes increasingly significant.
+Even when half of the variables were dropped, our approach was still able to achieve acceptable performance over 80, surpassing the best-performing baseline Raindrop by 33.1\% in Accuracy, 40.9\% in Precision, 39.4\% in Recall, and 42.8\% in F1 score in the \textit{leave-\textbf{fixed}-sensors-out} setting (all in absolute points).
+We also notice that the variances in our results are notably lower compared to the baselines.
+These results suggest that our approach is highly robust to varying degrees of missing observations in time series.